DBaffaleuf-Tac/CLANDESTIN.IO/README.md

 * --tablename : full qualified name means schema.object notation, see examples below
 * --cmap : when not set, Clandestinio runs in discovery mode and leverages generative AI to detect which column can be considered personnal data.
 When set, forces a list of columns.
 * --copytable : useful to test results before implementing them.
 When set, a full copy of the base table is made and prefixed COPY_% and only data in this table will be substituted
-* --dryrun : when not set, in interactive mode a warning banner asks for confirmation before moving on with substitution.
+* --dryrun : when not set, in interactive mode a warning banner asks for confirmation before moving on with substitution. when set, only presents at the console an example of original and pseudonymized data.
 See examples below.
 * --verbose : prints intermediary results, specifically data samples before and after substitution, columns identification, and timing.
 * --force : bypass the warning message in non dryrun mode, to allow users to run in silent / batch mode.